'You have to train your brain as much as any muscle' - KTVZ

 “During the final, when the fifth shooter went out, I thought, I don’t want to be one more time in fourth place, so I have to make it,” Perilli told reporters.

-“This is my first Olympics but this is the first medal for me and for my country.
+“This is the first medal for me and for my country.
 We are a small country but very proud,” she said after the medal ceremony.
 “They [country] are for sure going crazy, crying.
 I don’t know, but for sure now they are.”

 ‘We won the medal together’